buptzyb/tensorflow_multistream/tensorflow/examples/multistream/README.md

 The multi-stream GPU allocators can also share the same memory limit to avoid an imbalanced memory footprint by setting `TF_GPU_STREAM_GROUP_SHARE_MEM_POOL=true`.

+Futhermore, we realize that sometimes memory consumption is critical in some cases.
+In those case, `TF_GPU_STREAM_AWARE_BFC=true` can be set to let multiple streams use a shared single BFC, to keep the memory consumption nearly the same as the vanilla BFC.
+However, there will be extra sync overhead between streams if memory is intensive.

 ## **Build Instruction**
 1. Recommended docker image:
   - tensorflow/build:2.13-python3.11